Khurramnaveed3233/Comprehensive-Analysis-of-Zomato-s-Restaurant-and-Customer-Data-to-Drive-Business-Growth/README.md

 How We Solved the Business Questions

-  1. Write an SQL query to find the top 5 most-ordered dishes from a given restaurant.
+- **1. Write an SQL query to find the top 5 most-ordered dishes from a given restaurant.**